Liv-Coder/FlutLock/memory-bank/progress.md

 The project has been successfully restructured as a proper Python package with appropriate directory structure and entry points.
 The core functionality has been maintained while making it more maintainable and extendable.

+Most recently, significant new features have been added:

+1. Automatic modification of build.gradle.kts/build.gradle files to include signing configurations, eliminating the need for manual editing of Gradle files.

+2. Enhanced configuration processing with variable substitution, allowing for more flexible and powerful JSON configuration files:
+   - Support for environment variables in config files using ${VAR_NAME} syntax
+   - Default values for variables using ${VAR_NAME:-default} syntax
+   - Special variables like ${PROJECT_DIR} and ${APP_NAME} for path handling
+   - Cross-platform path normalization for Windows compatibility
+   - Environment-specific configuration handling (dev/staging/prod)

 Key improvements include:

 - Proper separation of concerns with modular code organization